 - The Church of Our Lady before Týn

 The Church of Our Lady before Týn is an impressive mid-14th century Gothic church featuring two 80-meters long spires visible all across the city, especially by night.
-The non-asymmetrical spires represent the masculine and feminine sides of the world.
+Great attraction of Old Town Square Prague, its non-asymmetrical spires represent the masculine and feminine sides of the world.
 When you visit this Romanesque, a rich collection of art awaits you inside.
 They include the Rise to Heavens of the Virgin Mary altar picture, the stone baldachin of Matěj Rejsek, and the intricate Renaissance Czech painting on wood.
 The entrance is free.

 - Exhibitions at the Kinsky Palace

 The Kinsky Palace is a former Rococo architectural-style palace, owned by the National Gallery.
 Unlike other buildings, it protrudes slightly into the square, showing its elegant decorations.
-It is at this Palace’s balcony where the former President Klement Gottwald announced the start of communism in 1948.
+Memorable place of the Old Town Square Prague, it is at this Palace’s balcony where the former President Klement Gottwald announced the start of communism in 1948.
 In 990, at this same spot, Václav Havel made an announcement that ended communism.
 Plan to view the temporary exhibitions happening at the palace each day.
 The entrance fee is 150 CZK.